son-link/names.rand/README.md

 Generates names for various fantasy races, and, in the future, names in different languages.

 Available for Linux, Windows and Mac OS.
-In the future it will also be available for Android.
+In the future it will also be available for Android and as PWA (Progressive Web App).

 Under the GNU/GPLv3 or newer license.